mhammell-laboratory/TEsingle/README.rst

       *Analysis/Running options*
       --cutoff [number]     Minimum number of uncorrected UMIs required to process a barcode
                             DEFAULT: 1000
-      --nuc_seq             Flag to set if this is a nuc-seq experiment.
       --threads [number]    Number of processors/threads allocated.
                             DEFAULT:10